 As such, even if a second season is greenlit for production, there should be a long, multi-year wait for The Idaten Deities Know Only Peace Season 2 release date.

 The Idaten Deities Know Only Peace manga compared to the anime: Censorship the main difference

 The story for the anime is based on The Idaten Deities Know Only Peace manga series by writer Amahara and illustrator Coolkyousinnjya (COOL Kyoushinsha).
 As of July 2021, the manga was up to Volume 5.

 Amahara actually originally self-published the Idaten Deities story as an online webcomic that remains unfinished as of 2016.
+The web manga is on indefinite hiatus and Chapter 28 is the current ending.
 Thus, the manga series that began serializing in Young Animal magazine since August 2018 is actually a remake (Coolkyousinnjya did the same thing with Peach Boy Riverside).

 Unfortunately, no North American publisher has licensed the manga series for an official English translation.
 Thankfully, there are fan-made English translation projects that are caught up with recent chapters.

 When a manga is adapted into anime, sometimes, content is condensed to fit the time constraints of the episodic format.
 Sometimes minor scenes are skipped, and the dialogue is reduced to the highlights.